 Romantic relationships represent a primary social group in which individuals derive socially normative behaviour.
 Berger and Kellner’s (1964) classic work on the social construction of identity, argues that forming a committed relationship is a process whereby two strangers come together, redefine themselves and begin to view themselves as a collective unit.
 One aspect of daily life that couple’s must fuse together is diet: establishing collective consumption practises (e.g., shopping, cooking, eating) and deciding what food products fulfil their shared needs.
-Given the co-ordinated nature in which couples consume food (Sobal, 2005), an individual’s partner represents a key influence on a person’s eating patterns, if not, for couples, the strongest influence, above and beyond that of parents, siblings, co-workers and friends (e.g., see Øygard & Klepp, 1996).
+Given the co-ordinated nature in which couples consume food (Sobal, 2005), an individual’s partner represents a key influence on a person’s eating patterns, if not, for couples, the strongest influence (e.g., see Øygard & Klepp, 1996).
 Thus, when a partner considers a change in their eating behaviour, a decision of this nature inextricably impacts on the other and can lead to complications, if one’s partner resists (Eriksen, 1994).
-As a result, diet, and dietary transitions in particular, can be a significant source of friction among partners (Paisley et al., 2008).
-Reducing or abstaining from animal products may be especially contentious, given the attachments many people have with these foods (e.g., see Graça et al., 2015).

-Studies of dietary transitions, for example, among dieters, suggests that close relationships represent a mixed source of dietary support and impediment.
-Paisley et al. (2008) explored dieters’ transitions to low-sugar, low-carb diets, and found that emotional responses from the partner varied considerably, from cooperation and encouragement to scepticism, aggravation, and hostility.
-On the other hand, significant others who demonstrate strong social support for their partner’s dietary change typically describe the nature of their relationship as very supportive and see their participation in dietary change as a natural extension of their relationship dynamics.
-Even among unmatched vegan-non-vegan couples, supportive partners may engage in a number of relational strategies to ensure boundary maintenance and harmonious co-existence, such as eating at different times, and storing foods and preparing meals separately (Twine, 2014).

-How partners relate to one another likely modulates their openness to plant-forward dietary transitions.
+As a result, diet, and dietary transitions in particular, can be a significant source of friction among partners.
+Indeed, studies suggest that close relationships represent a mixed source of dietary support and impediment.
+For example, Paisley et al. (2008) explored dieters’ transitions to low-sugar, low-carb diets, and found that emotional responses from the partner varied considerably, from cooperation and encouragement to scepticism, aggravation, and hostility.
+Transitions away from animal products may be especially contentious for couples, given the strong attachments many people have with these foods (Graça et al., 2015).
+Thus, how partners relate to one another, and the perceptions they have of their partner’s support, likely modulate their openness to plant-forward dietary transitions.

-Family systems theory (Miller & Brown, 2005; Olson, 2011) proposes that relational systems can be modelled along four dimensions: flexibility, cohesion, communication and satisfaction.
-The interaction of these dimensions constitutes “relational climate”.
-In the present research we were particularly interested in the dimensions of flexibility and cohesion.
+The present research considered how the “relational climate” of a couple impacts on their orientation towards plant-forward transitions.
+According to Family Systems Theory (Miller & Brown, 2005; Olson, 2011), relational systems can be modelled along four dimensions: flexibility, cohesion, communication and satisfaction.
+Here, we focused on flexibility and cohesion.
 Flexibility entails how relational units manage and adapt to changes in leadership, roles, and rules.
 Moderately flexible relationships involve egalitarian styles of leadership and mostly democratic approaches to decision-making where negotiations are open, roles are shared, and rules can change when necessary.
 Overly flexible or “chaotically flexible” relationships are characterised by erratic or limited leadership.
 Within such units, decisions can be impulsive, roles and rules are unclear and fluid.
 At the other extreme, rigid flexibility is characterised by one-sided, highly controlling leadership, strictly defined roles and rules, leaving limited room for negotiation.
 Cohesion relates to the emotional bonding that a couple or family members have towards one another.
 Moderately cohesive relationships strike a healthy balance between independence and connection.
 They value emotional closeness, togetherness, and joint-decision making, while respecting the other’s independence.
 In the extreme, “enmeshed cohesion” demands high levels of dependence and loyalty, restricts personal boundaries and freedom.
 At the opposite extreme, “disengaged cohesion” is characterised by extreme emotional separateness and independence, with individuals tending to lead their own lives, preoccupied with their own social circles and personal interests.